bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 I implemented some toy versions of uABS and rANS in Python which you can find on my `Github <https://github.com/bjlkeng/sandbox/tree/master/ans>`__.
-Surprisingly, it was a bit tricker than I thought due to a few gotchas.
+Surprisingly, it was a bit trickier than I thought due to a few gotchas.
 Here are some notes for implementing uABS:

 * Python's integer type is theoretically unlimited but I used some `numpy`